-- 3.1 At the end of Q7, the Skills Service has not reported the performance level expected.
-Growth Works with Skills (GWwS) are behind target with all of the leading indicators. - 3.2 The current preferred Key Account Management (KAM) approach in this service line has so far not yielded the hoped-for results in these metrics.
-A different approach is now being taken, A broad engagement campaign targeting 32,000+ business decision makers (honed to district areas and by sector) has been undertaken.
-In addition, the GWwS have started building relationships with economic Development teams in all local authorities and are engaging with the local colleges.
+- 3.1 At the end of Quarter 7, the Skills Service has not reported the performance level expected.
+Growth Works with Skills (GWwS) is behind target with all the leading indicators. - 3.2 The current preferred Key Account Management (KAM) approach in this service line has so far not yielded the desired results in these metrics.
+A different approach is now being taken.
+A broad engagement campaign targeting more than 32,000 business decision-makers (honed to district areas and by sector) has been undertaken.
+In addition, the GWwS has started building relationships with economic development teams in all local authorities, and is engaging with the local colleges.
 This engagement has been too slow.
-Critical to the success of the skills offer is the service playing an active role in the skills system across Cambridgeshire & Peterborough. - 3.3 Feedback from the market is that access to talent and the right skills is a leading barrier to growth identified by many businesses within the CPCA area, and insight from the programme confirms this.
-The performance of Growth Works with Skills is juxtaposed with what the market is telling us highlighting the need to reinvigorate the skills offer through a change of approach to the delivery of this service line.
+Critical to the success of the skills offer is the service playing an active role in the skills system across Cambridgeshire and Peterborough. - 3.3 Feedback from the market is that access to talent and the right skills is a leading barrier to growth identified by many businesses within the Combined Authority area, and this is confirmed by insight from the programme.
+The performance of GWwS is juxtaposed with what the market is telling us, highlighting the need to reinvigorate the skills offer through a change of approach to the delivery of this service line.